anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Exodus 14.19-31** continues the series in the Pentateuch and in Exodus, and is about the Israelites walking through the sea on dry ground. **Psalm 114** is about the see fleeing 'When Israel went out of Egypt'.
 Alternatively, the canticle, **Exodus 15.1b-11, 20, 21**, is the song of Moses and Miriam: 'horse and rider he has thrown into the sea'.
-* **Romans 14.1-12** continues the series in Romans (without a gap), and calls us not to judge or despise one another.
+* **Romans 14.1-12** concludes the series in Romans (continuing without a gap), and calls us not to judge or despise one another.
 * **Matthew 18.21-35** continues the series in Matthew (without a gap), and includes the parable of the unforgiving servant.
 The 'Related' reading, **Genesis 50.15-21**, is about Joseph forgiving his brothers.
 The 'Related' psalm, **Psalm 103.[1-7] 8-13**, says that God 'has not dealt with us according to our sins'.

 Year C